oiesc/tech_c/README.md

 ## 🔄 State Management - ValueStore

-### Why ValueStore Instead of BLoC?
+### Why ValueStore Instead of BLoC/Cubit?

 This project uses a custom state management system called **ValueStore** instead of the popular BLoC pattern.
+While **Cubit** offers similar simplicity to our ValueStore approach, we opted for a custom implementation for specific architectural needs.
 Here are the main reasons:

 #### 🎯 **Simplicity and Flexibility**